100% tax compliance with smart e-Invoicing 100% tax compliance with smart e-Invoicing

 |

-A normal practice in the industry prevails where goods are sold to one person but delivered to a different location.
-This delivery address is different from the registered office address of the buyer.
+A standard practice in the industry is for goods to be sold to one person but delivered to a different location.
+The delivery address would differ from the buyer's registered office address in that case.
+This type of translation falls under the "bill-to-ship-to" of GST.

-This difference in ‘Bill To’ and ‘Ship To’ addresses must be dealt with carefully while issuing an invoice and generating E-way bill.
+This difference in 'Bill To' and 'Ship To' addresses must be addressed carefully when issuing an invoice and generating an E-way bill.

 Bill To and Ship To under Eway Bill

-Under “Bill To Ship To” model of supply, there are three persons involved in a transaction:
+Under the "Bill To Ship To" model of supply, there are three persons involved in a transaction:

 • 'A' is the person who has ordered 'B' to send goods directly to 'C'